 The Centre offers learning, knowledge-sharing, and institutional capacity-building programmes for governments, workers’ and employers’ organizations, and development partners.
 It aims to be a forum where development intersects with all forms of knowledge in the world of work, from tripartism to technology.
 As a multicultural hub for learning, the Centre welcomes everyone, regardless of gender, race, or class.

 These are the core elements of the Centre’s training programmes.

 The Centre delivers more than just a classroom.
 Professional trainers guide participants through a learning journey featuring workshops, study visits, and the latest educational technologies.

-Participants usually hold positions in the United Nations system, governments, workers’ and employers’ organizations, business organizations, non-governmental organizations, private enterprises, and educational institutions.
+Participants hold positions in the United Nations system, in government, workers’ or employers’ organizations, business organizations, non-governmental organizations, private enterprises and/or in educational institutions.

 Simultaneous translation services are available during courses.